hiddify/hiddify.com/docs/manager/contribution/How-to-contribute-to-this-project.md

-## Using git to develop Hidify project
+## Using git to develop HiddifyManager project

 - First you have to fork the project.
 For this, if you intend to fork the panel, execute the following command.